jblanked/FlipStore/README.md

 This is a big task, and I welcome all contributors, especially developers interested in animations and graphics.
 Fork the repository, create a pull request, and I will review your edits.

 ## Known Bugs
-1. When clicking the Catalog, I get an "out of memory" error.
+1. Clicking the catalog results in an "Out of Memory" error.
-   - This has been addressed but may still occur.
-If it does, just restart the app.
+   - This issue has been addressed, but it may still occur.
+If it does, restart the app.
 2. The app file is corrupted.
-   - It's likely there was an error parsing the data.
+   - This is likely due to an error parsing the data.
 Restart the app and wait until the green LED light turns off after downloading the app before exiting the view.
+If this happens more than three times, the current version of FlipStore may not be able to download that app successfully.